 Periareolar Incision: The periareolar incision refers to the incision that extends from 4 to 8 o’clock along the border of the areola.
 The incision is placed where the dark skin meets the light skin.
 In women with dark skin, this incision may yield a dark raised scar.
 There are few advantages to this incision.
 The main one is that it provides no additional scars if combined with other procedures.

 Is it possible to hide the breast augmentation scars?

 Although these techniques are beneficial in some circumstances — mostly for the purpose of hiding breast augmentation scars from surgery — Dr. Neavin prioritizes creating symmetry between the breasts and forming the most attractive shape.
-That’s not to say that fold and periareolar incisions leave large, visible scars on the breasts.
-If performed diligently, the incisions are equally inconspicuous on the breast.
+That’s not to say that fold and periareolar incisions leave large, visible scars.
+If performed diligently, the incisions are equally inconspicuous.
 They also provide direct access to the implant pocket, giving Dr. Neavin more control during the breast augmentation procedure.
 There is much to learn about breast augmentation, and the best way to fully understand the procedure is to schedule a consultation at Artisan of Beauty.
 Call 310‑858‑8811 or text 323-975-1287 to begin your journey.

 What are some potential risks of breast augmentation surgery?

 Capsular contracture is a condition in which the tissues around the breast implant become hard.
 When this happens, the implant can become distorted and the tissue around it, painful.
 In some cases the pain or deformity is so bad that surgery is required to remove the capsule and or implant.
 Fortunately, the rate of this occurring when undergoing breast augmentation surgery is low and there are ways for you and the surgeon to reduce this risk.
 There are many theories as to why capsular contracture develops after breast augmentation surgery.